jpancik/masters-thesis/README.md

 2. Run script `scripts/create_corpus.py`, that will process prevertical files into vertical files and compile a text corpora.
 3. Run script `scripts/do_analysis.py` with `--type` argument specifying which analysis you want.
 4. Run script `scripts/generate_html.py`, which will generate static website into `data/html/`.

+#### Removing Postgres dependency
+If needed, it is possible to remove Postgres database dependency from the project.
+You'll have to modify `lib/crawler_db/connector.py` to use sqlite3 connector.
+Then you have to replace `%s` in every SQL for `?`.
+Last step is changing `scripts/process_articles.py` to use `cursor.lastrowid` instead of `RETURNING id`.